TecXCTO/TecXMAAI/complete_cmd_guide.md

 Use code with caution.

 For professional projects, I highly recommend setting up a Pre-commit configuration to ensure your code is linted and formatted automatically before it ever reaches GitHub.

+To enable GPU support in 2026, Python dependencies typically depend on your hardware (NVIDIA or AMD) and the specific library (PyTorch, TensorFlow, or JAX) you are using.
+Modern frameworks now require Python 3.10+ and updated pip versions.
+1. PyTorch (Recommended for Deep Learning)
+In 2026, the stable version (e.g., v2.9+) supports CUDA 12.6, 12.8, and 13.0 for NVIDIA GPUs.
+NVIDIA (CUDA 12.6):
+bash
+pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126 Use code with caution.

+AMD (ROCm 6.4):
+bash
+pip install torch torchvision torchaudio --index-url download.pytorch.org Use code with caution.

+2. TensorFlow (For Production & Serving)
+TensorFlow has unified its CPU and GPU packages for Linux and WSL2.
+Windows native support remains restricted to older versions (2.10 and below) or requires WSL2 for modern GPU support.
+Linux / WSL2 (NVIDIA GPU):
+bash
+pip install tensorflow[and-cuda]
+Use code with caution.

+Checking Installation:
+python
+import tensorflow as tf
+print(tf.config.list_physical_devices('GPU'))
+Use code with caution.

+3. JAX (For Research & High-Performance Computing)
+JAX requires two separate components: the jax Python library and jaxlib, which contains the compiled GPU binaries.
+NVIDIA (CUDA 13):
+bash
+pip install -U "jax[cuda13]"
+Use code with caution.

+Google TPU:
+bash
+pip install -U "jax[tpu]"
+Use code with caution.

+Important Prerequisites
+Before installing these libraries, ensure your system meets the following requirements:
+NVIDIA GPU Drivers: Version 525.60+ for Linux or 528.33+ for Windows WSL2.
+CUDA Toolkit: Most 2026 releases target CUDA 12.x or 13.x.
+Environment Check: Use nvidia-smi in your terminal to verify your driver is installed and recognize your GPU.
+If you are using a requirements file, use a standard URL link in your documentation to guide users to the correct hardware-specific command, as GPU dependencies are often too large for standard PyPI mirrors.